mirzatabinbaig/firstdemoproject/README.md

 In the words of Abraham lincoln:
 >Pardon my french

-use 'git status' to list all new or modified files
+use `git status` to list all new or modified files